RahathCherukuri/TextEdit/README.md

 ========

-This is an application that allows the user to save the text currently in the UITextView object to a file, and also to load the contents of a text file into the UITextView object..
+This is an application that allows the user to save the text currently in the UITextView object to a file, and also to load the contents of a text file into the UITextView object.

 Functionality:
 1. Open Button: Causes the user to be prompted for the name of a text file from which to set the UITextView contents.